khaston10/TacoMonsterGame/README.md

 If you contribute, please update this section and add yourself as an author.

 ## Things on the to-do-list
 1. Life Icons need to be created and displayed to the screen.
 The taco_monster has an attribute lives_left.
-2. Add game over screen when taco_monsters lives get to 0.
-3. Add music.
+2. Add music.
-4. Add sound effects.
+3. Add sound effects.
-5. Add a congratulations screen when the player complete the game.
+4. Add a congratulations screen when the player complete the game.